Why Bon Om Touk 2026’s An Unforgettable Festival in Cambodia

 What is the Bon Om Touk Festival?

 Bon Om Touk Festival, also known as Cambodia Water Festival, is one of the biggest and most active cultural and spiritual activities in a year.
-This festiaval is related to a unique phenomenon: the Tonle Sap River goes upstreamm every year, bringing fertile plankton and rich fish to the Khmer people.
+This festival is related to a unique phenomenon: the Tonle Sap River goes upstream every year, bringing fertile plankton and rich fish to the Khmer people.

 This festival can be tracked back to the period of King Jayavarman VII, when sailing competitions were held to commemorate the power of the navy to protect the kingdom.
 Today, Bon Om Touk is not only a praise for nature, but also a gathering of the Cambodian people’s spirit of unity.